-Provide ample clearances for easy access to the unit.
-The following are the minimum clearances required:
+Ample clearances must be provided for easy access to the unit.
+The following minimum clearances are recommended:

-- 24 in.
-(61 cm) between the front of the furnace and an adjacent wall or another appliance, to provide access for servicing and cleaning - 18 in.
-(46 cm) at the side where access is required for passage to the front when servicing, or for inspection or replacement of flue or vent connections
+- 1. 24 in.
+(61 cm) between the front of the furnace and an adjacent wall or another appliance, when access is required for servicing and cleaning. - 2.
+18 in.
+(46 cm) at the side where access is required for passage to the front when servicing or for inspection or replacement of flue or vent connections.

-In all cases, accessibility clearances take precedence over clearances for combustible materials where accessibility clearances are greater.
+In all cases, accessibility clearances takes precedence over clearances for combustible materials where accessibility clearances are greater.